Gooey <-->

 What better way to ring in the holiday season than with an ugly sweater competition?
 In addition to organizing the usual contest between employees, you can also enroll in an ugly sweater 5K run for charity.

-Winter Solstice (Thursday, December 21, 2024)
+34. Winter Solstice (December 21, 2025)

 Best Practices for Promoting Holidays to Your Team

 Building your employee engagement calendar is just the first step.
-You must effectively promote the holidays to ensure everyone is adequately prepared and can participate.
-Here are some best practices to consider:
+You must also effectively promote the holidays to ensure everyone is adequately prepared and can make time if activities fall during the work day.

 Year-Round Activities to Improve Employee Engagement

 • Employee-led clubs or interest groups: Encourage employees to create and lead clubs or groups based on their interests, like book clubs, sports teams, or hobby enthusiasts.
+Make sure to loop in new hires as well.

 • Social gatherings: Plan regular social events outside of work, such as happy hours, picnics, or holiday parties.
+Use these to mark milestones in your company’s growth, such as going public or having a high-revenue year.

 • Wellness challenges: Organize friendly wellness challenges, such as step-count competitions or healthy eating challenges.

-• Lunch and learns: Host regular "lunch and learn" sessions where employees can learn from their colleagues or external experts.
+• Lunch and learns: Host regular ‘lunch and learn’ sessions where employees can learn from their colleagues or external experts.

 • Volunteer opportunities: Organize opportunities for employees to give back to the community through volunteer work.